Brand Name: Actos

 - 30 mg

 - 45 mg

 Dosage Considerations – Should be Given as Follows:

 - Indicated as monotherapy or with insulin or insulin secretagogues

-- 15-30 mg orally with meal every daily initially; may increase dose by 15 mg with careful monitoring to 45 mg each day
+- 15-30 mg orally with a meal every daily initially; may increase the dose by 15 mg with careful monitoring to 45 mg each day

 - Monitor ALT at start of treatment, each month for 12 months, then every 3 months thereafter

-- Coadministration with insulin secretagogue (sulfonylurea): Decrease insulin secretagogue dose
+- Coadministration with an insulin secretagogue (sulfonylurea): Decrease insulin secretagogue dose

 - Coadministration with insulin: Decrease insulin dose by 10-25%